bigeasy/stencil/diary.markdown

 They produce a DOM that can be imported in the HTML5 DOM.

-Because XML is strict, there's a good chance that the DOM we manipulate on the server is almost identical to the one that we maniuplate in the browser.
+Because XML is strict, there's a good chance that the DOM we manipulate on the server is almost identical to the one that we manipulate in the browser.

 Stencil uses XML with namespaces, it rides on the behavior of namespaces, using XML namespaces to create namespaces for tag libraries and required JavaScript